stsang36/cmpt-276/assignment 1/README.md

 # Assignment 1 Grade Calculator
 This lets you set and keep track of grades.
+To access this calculator go to [localhost:5000/histogram](http://localhost:5000/histogram).

 ```sh
 $ git clone https://github.com/stsang36/cmpt-276.git # or clone your own fork